John Lynner Peterson

 When I was in elementary school, our teacher gave us a piece of paper and told us to write the letters T-H-A-N-K-S-G-I-V-I-N-G vertically down the left margin.
 Then, next to each letter we were to write something for which we were thankful that began with that letter.
 It was a neat little exercise in counting your blessings.

-A Few Good Words - Gratitude
+A Few Good Words - Christmas

 The themes of A Few Good Words and Just For Fun (below) underscore the theme of the essay in my biweekly newsletter column.
 Subscribe above.
 Free, of course.